 The Committee of Senior Officials of BSEC is accountable to the Council of Ministers of Foreign Affairs and operates on behalf of the latter.
 The Committee is endowed with the appropriate functions and responsibility to implement the activities of the Organization.

-Since 1995, has been functioning the mechanism of "Troika", a consulting type of a structure within BSEC, which includes the former, present and future chairmen-in-office.
+Since 1995, the mechanism of "Troika", a consulting type of a structure within BSEC, has been functioning, which includes the former, present and future chairmen-in-office.

-The following countries have the observer status with the Organization: Arab Republic of Egypt, Republic of Austria, Republic of Belarus, Republic of Croatia, Czech Republic, French Republic, Federal Republic of Germany, State of Israel, Republic of Italy, Republic of Poland, Slovak Republic, Republic of Tunisia, the United States of America.
+The following countries have the observer status with the Organization: Arab Republic of Egypt, Republic of Austria, Republic of Belarus, Republic of Croatia, Czech Republic, French Republic, Federal Republic of Germany, State of Israel, Republic of Italy, Republic of Poland, Slovak Republic, Republic of Tunisia, United States of America.
 The Commission of the European Union is among a number of international organizations enjoying the same status.
 Republic of Hungary, Islamic Republic of Iran, Japan, Republic of Korea, Montenegro, Republic of Slovenia and some international organizations, including the UN World Tourism Organization, have the status of the BSEC sectoral dialogue partner.